-As the COVID-19 crisis began and the threat to jails and prisons became clear, DAs faced a huge choice of whether they would facilitate or hinder efforts to lower incarceration.
-Our mid-March update showed some responded with measures to lessen prosecutions while others like New Orleans’s Leon Cannizzaro doubled down on their punitive approach.
-Since, courts suspended activities, and jail and prison cases are rising.
-Many prosecutors are pursuing policies that keep many people in detention, though.
+As the COVID-19 crisis began and the threat to jails and prisons became clear, DAs faced a choice of whether they would facilitate or hinder efforts to lower incarceration.
+Our mid-March update showed that some responded with measures to reduce prosecutions, while others, like New Orleans’s Leon Cannizzaro, doubled down on their punitive approaches.
+Since then, court systems have suspended their activities and jail and prison cases of COVID-19 continue to rise, but many prosecutors are still pursuing policies that keep people in detention.

-Kira Lerner reported in The Appeal that in Fairfax, Virginia’s largest county, Steve Descano’s office is, in some cases, actively opposing efforts to get people awaing trial released from jail.
-Descano won on a reform platform in 2019.
-By contrast, in neighboring Arlington, where Parisa Dehghani-Tafti also won on a reform platform, “prosecutors are mostly siding with public defenders and arguing that people should not be held pretrial,” Lerner writes.
+Kira Lerner reported in The Appeal that in Fairfax County, Virginia’s largest, DA Steve Descano’s office is, in some cases, actively opposing efforts to get people awaiting trial released from jail.
+Descano was elected on a reform platform in 2019.
+By contrast, in nearby Arlington, where DA Parisa Dehghani-Tafti also won on a reform platform, “prosecutors are mostly siding with public defenders and arguing that people should not be held pretrial,” Lerner writes.

-The Washington Post also reported last week on prosecutors in Virginia and Maryland (Charles County’s Anthony Covington, Chesapeake’s Nancy Parr, and Hampton’s Anton Bell) fighting efforts to release people due to COVID-19.
-New York City’s five DAs wrote a letter to Mayor Bill de Blasio questioning his release efforts as putting the community at risk.
-Los Angeles DA Jackie Lacey was criticized by challenger George Gascón for continuing to prosecute low-level offenses like panhandling or drinking in public; these decisions “will very possibly cost lives,” said Gascón.
+The Washington Post also reported last week on prosecutors in Virginia and Maryland (Charles County’s Anthony Covington, Chesapeake County’s Nancy Parr, and Hampton County’s Anton Bell) fighting efforts to release people due to COVID-19.
+New York City’s five DAs wrote a letter to Mayor Bill de Blasio questioning his release efforts and accusing him of putting the community at risk.
+Los Angeles DA Jackie Lacey was criticized by challenger George Gascón for continuing to prosecute low-level offenses like panhandling or drinking in public; these decisions “will very possibly cost lives,” he said.

 Reproductive rights (4/1)